 When requesting a review or approval (commonly called a "Test Please") for a piece of work such as a video edit, blog post, or design preview, it's important to follow a consistent and transparent workflow:

-When there’s no project backlog in place, it’s acceptable to send a 'Test Please' request via email.
+When there is no project backlog in place, you should send the 'Test Please' request via email.

 I am looking for bugs or approval to release this version.